 The exercise begins when a postcard is posted to interested participants.
 That postcard is in fact the grille, a key that unlocks an embedded message (cover) on Google Maps.
 By using two separate communication channels, the postal service and the Internet, this work manoeuvres within the ‘invisible borderlands’, the unchartered cracks between online and offline communication infrastructures.
 Inspired by network-based experiments such as mail art and net art, it aims to explore alternative and untraceable forms of communication.

+This work was nominated for the Crypto Design Challenge 2016.
 Greetings from the Invisible Borderland No. 2 was made for the ocassion for my solo show 'The Kandinksky Collective' at Aksioma, Ljubljana in 2017.